skip-mev/connect/metrics.md

 ![Architecture Overview](./resources/side_car_provider_price_coinbase.png)

-Alternatively, if we wanted to check that last recorded price of the BTC-USD market across all price providers, we can run the following query in Prometheus:
+Alternatively, if we wanted to check that last recorded prices of the BTC-USD market across all price providers, we can run the following query in Prometheus:

 ```promql
 side_car_provider_price{id="btc/usd"}